 What's in a Chili Powder?

 If you should decide to use ground turkey, buy regular ground turkey not just breast meat to get a fuller flavor.
-Cook the meat until it's no longer raw then proceed with the recipe.
+Cook the meat until it's no longer raw then proceed with the recipe as written.

 - 6 cups leftover turkey meat preferably dark meat